bonzz/AI-100-Design-Implement-Azure-AISol/Lab2-Implement_Computer_Vision/02-Implement_Computer_Vision.md

 We will build a simple C# application that allows you to ingest pictures from your local drive, then invoke the [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) to analyze the images and obtain tags and a description.

 In the continuation of this lab throughout the course, we'll show you how to query your data, and then build a [Bot Framework](https://dev.botframework.com/) bot to query it.
-Finally, we'll extend this bot with [LUIS](https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis) to automatically derive intent from your queries and use those to direct your searches intelligently.

 ![Architecture Diagram](../images/AI_Immersion_Arch.png)